markuskimius/cgrep/README.md

 ## Footnotes

-cgrep was inspired by mgrep.  mgrep was (is?) a UNIX command line tool to grep emails on UNIX accounts, stored as flat files in a format called "mbox". mgrep-ing a pattern in an mbox displayed the entire email containing the pattern.  cgrep is a generalized version of the mgrep that can grep for any block of text and not just emails in an mbox.
+cgrep was inspired by mgrep.  mgrep was (is?) a UNIX command line tool to grep emails on UNIX accounts, stored as flat files in a format called "[mbox]". mgrep-ing a pattern in an mbox displayed the entire email containing the pattern.  cgrep is a generalized version of the mgrep that can grep for any block of text and not just emails in an mbox.
 Passing `-k '^From '` option to